openshift/origin/peps/git-hosting.md

   - Option 1:
     - Distribute user repositories across serveral distinct instances of Gitblit
     - Need to define and implement algorithm for density management
+    - Need to keep track of which server hosts user's repository
   - Option 2:
     - Use DFS for repository storage.
-    - Loadbalance SSH and HTTP(s) connections.
+    - Load balance SSH and HTTP(s) connections.

 GitLab (Community addition)
 ---------------------------